sndsgn/backbone-breakdown/README.md

          this.$el.html(listEntry);
        },
    ```
-   6. Specify the function that should be invoked when the defined view event occurs
+   7. Define the function that should be invoked when the defined view event occurs
    ```
       clickAction: function() {
         this.model.updateStatus();
       }
-   7. Close your model initialization and `extend` method invocation
+   8. Close your view initialization and `extend` method invocation
    ```
       });
    ```